 The Superintendent or designee is hereby directed to provide a copy of this Resolution to the Colorado Department of Education within fifteen days of its adoption date.

 [Adoption on Next Page]

-ADOPTED this 23rd day of May 2023.
+ADOPTED this 23rd day of May 2023 by a vote of 6-0.